 More broadly, the education spat underlines ongoing tensions in Ankara-Paris ties.
 Sources close to the matter said the issue would not have devolved to its current level under different circumstances.

-“This issue has been simmering for years,” Didier Billon, deputy director of the Institute of International Relations and Strategies (IRIS), told Turkey recap.
+“This issue has been simmering for years,” Didier Billion, deputy director of the Institute of International Relations and Strategies (IRIS), told Turkey recap.
 “Many French ambassadors, some of whom I consider friends, have told me it could explode at any moment.”

 “I think it is the expression of the deterioration of bilateral relations between France and Turkey,” he added.